StackStorm/st2docs/docs/source/install/k8s_ha.rst

     --set enterprise.license=<EWC_LICENSE_KEY> \
     stackstorm/stackstorm-ha

-It will pull enterprise images from private Docker registry as well as adds more advanced functionality and enterprise support.
+It will pull enterprise images from private Docker registry as well as add more advanced functionality and enterprise support.

 .. note::
     Don't have StackStorm Enterprise License?